We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 If you are injured under the age of 18, you have until your 21st birthday to start court proceedings.
 (If you start a case when you are under 18, your parents or other adults have to bring proceedings on your behalf.)

-Siv and Naz's story:
+Siv and Naz's story

 Two years ago, Siv and his daughter Naz, who was 14 at the time, were passengers when they were in a car accident which was the driver’s fault.
 They both suffered fractures and took quite a while to recover.
 They didn’t start legal action at the time, as Naz was upset and her parents thought starting a claim would make it worse for her.
 Now Naz is in the middle of her GCSEs.
-As a family, they decide that Siv will have to start his claim, because it is getting fairly close to the limitation period.
+As a family, they decide that Siv will have to start his claim, because it is getting fairly close to the end of limitation period.
 Naz will leave hers and make her own decision about what she wants to do when she is 17 or 18.
 At that point she will still have three or four years in which to start her case, and she will be able to use a lot of Siv’s evidence about the accident in her own case.

 If you don’t have mental capacity at the time the problem occurs – for example, because you are sectioned under the Mental Health Act, or you have severe dementia, then time doesn’t start to run until or if you recover.
 So you have six years from the point you regain your mental capacity in which to start your claim.
 It is very important to note that if you gain capacity at any point following the negligent act (or the date at which you knew about it), the limitation clock starts and cannot be stopped later, even if you lose capacity again.

 Eight years ago, Joe decided to have his bath replaced by a walk-in shower and fully tiled bathroom.
 A local firm did the work.
 Last week about ten tiles fell off the shower wall.
 Fortunately, no-one was hurt.
 Joe called in a plumber, who showed him that the water pipes for the shower had been incorrectly fitted, and there had been a slow leak behind the tiling which meant the whole wall needed replacing.
 Although the work was over six years ago, Joe will be in time to claim for negligence as he could not reasonably have discovered the problem earlier.

 In most cases you only get one chance to start court proceedings.
 If you miss the deadline, your case will almost certainly not get off the ground.
 In very limited circumstances it might be possible to extend the deadline.
 If you are in this position, don’t delay, get legal advice.
-Otherwise your application is what lawyers call ‘out of time’.

 Breach of contract – a failure or refusal to carry out all or part of an agreed legal obligation, typically a failure to provide or pay for goods or services.

 File – to submit or place a legal document or application in the court records.
 Also to upload a document to the online court.

 Civil claim – a non-criminal legal case against an individual or a company for compensation and/or to assert a particular legal right.